 Enter Dr. Terri Orbuch, a relationship therapist better known as The Love Doctor.
 These sorts of lulls are a specialty for this southeast Michigan expert.
 “I cover all sides and ends and kinds” of relationships, she says.
-For real: In addition to teaching sociology at Oakland University in Rochester Hills for years, Orbuch’s also been tracking the same 373 married couples over 27 years as part of a groundbreaking study funded by the National Institutes of Health (46 percent wound up divorced along the way).
-She’s authored five books on relationships, too.
-Not to mention, she’s been married for 21 years herself, and has two kids – a daughter who’s 19 and son, age 16.
+For real: In addition to teaching sociology at Oakland University in Rochester Hills for years, Orbuch’s also been tracking the same 373 married couples for nearly three decades as part of a groundbreaking study funded by the National Institutes of Health.
+She’s authored six books on relationships, too.

 It’s totally normal